Storm Hunter: Early life

-Professional career
+Career

 2013

-Hunter began her year ranked 674 in the world.
+Hunter began the year ranked 674 in the world.
 Her first tournament was the Sydney International, where she received a wildcard into qualifying.
 She stunned Eugenie Bouchard in the first round in two tiebreak sets, but lost in the second round against Misaki Doi.
 She then received a wildcard into qualifying at the Australian Open where she lost in the first round against Yuliya Beygelzimer.
-In February, after failing to qualify for the Burnie International, Hunter celebrated a breakthrough victory, winning the $25k Launceston Tennis International tournament.
+In February, after failing to qualify for the Burnie International, Hunter celebrated a breakthrough victory, winning the 25k Launceston Tennis International.
 She won through both, the qualifying and main draws, without dropping a set.
 She also achieved the rare feat of defeating the top seeds in both the qualifying draw (Mari Tanaka) and the main draw (Olivia Rogowska) en route to victory.
 She reached the top 500 in the WTA rankings for the first time after the tournament win.
 A month later, she reached the final of the $25k event in Ipswich, Queensland, losing to Jelena Pandžić in three sets.

-In July, together with her British partner Naomi Broady, Hunter won the $50k Gold River Challenger, defeating Robin Anderson and Lauren Embree, in straight sets.
+In July, together with her British partner Naomi Broady, Hunter won the 50k Gold River Challenger, defeating Robin Anderson and Lauren Embree, in straight sets.

 In the US Open qualifying, she lost in the first round to Nigina Abduraimova from Uzbekistan.
+Hunter year rank was 242 in the world.

 2014

 Hunter began the season at the Brisbane International, having received a wildcard into qualifying.
 She opened with a three-set win over Irina-Camelia Begu.
 Although taking the opening set, Hunter lost against third seed Hsieh Su-wei in the second round, in three sets.

 The following week, she was awarded a wildcard to the main draw of the Hobart International.
 A first-round win over Peng Shuai saw her match up with second seed Kirsten Flipkens.
 Pushing the top-20 ranked Belgian to the brink, Hunter lost in a tough three-set match, lasting over two and a half hours.
-Despite the close loss, it was announced that She had been given a wildcard into the singles main draw of the Australian Open, having been given wildcards for the doubles draw the previous two years.
-She played Camila Giorgi in round one, losing on her Grand Slam singles debut, in three sets.
+Despite the close loss, it was announced that she had been given a wildcard into the singles main draw of the Australian Open, having been given wildcards for the doubles draw the previous two years.
+She played Camila Giorgi in round one, losing on her major singles debut, in three sets.
 She also lost in the first round of women's and mixed doubles.